 Weighing the Evidence to Attribute Prior Income

 Husband also argued that the evidence was insufficient to show that he was voluntarily underemployed.
-The Court of Appeals disagreed and found that if Husband wanted to move from Arizona, he could have transferred with FedEx to Nevada or California.
-The Court found that it was within the trial court’s discretion to find that Husband’s voluntary move to Washington was unreasonable, considering Wife’s pending maintenance needs.
+The Court of Appeals disagreed and found that if the Husband wanted to move from Arizona, he could have transferred with FedEx to Nevada or California.
+The Court found that it was within the trial court’s discretion to find that the Husband’s voluntary move to Washington was unreasonable, considering Wife’s pending maintenance needs.

-If you have questions about a attributing income for spousal support in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
+If you have questions about attributing income for spousal support in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
 Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property disputes and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.

 Call us today at (480)305-8300 or reach out to us through our appointment scheduling form to schedule your personalized consultation and turn your Arizona community property or family law case around today.

 - Community Liens Separate Property in Arizona